-- 1. No dried or silk flowers may be used unless specified. - 2066 "Butterfly Haven" (Bright colors) - "From My Garden" (any theme or arrangement using flowers, plants, or greenery from your garden.
-(No purchased or dried flowers or greenery allowed). - 2068 "Kansas Roads, Fields, & Meadows" (any theme or arrangement using Kansas wildflowers, plants, or crops.
+- 1. Classes will be divided into three age divisions: (as of Jan.
+1 of the current year) - ♦ Junior Division (7 to 9 years old), - ♦ Intermediate Division (10 to 13 years old) - ♦ Senior Division (14 years old and older) - 2.
+No dried or silk flowers may be used unless specified. - 2051 "Butterfly Haven" (Bright colors) - "From My Garden" (any theme or arrangement using flowers, plants, or greenery from your garden.
+(No purchased or dried flowers or greenery allowed). - "Kansas Roads, Fields, & Meadows" (any theme or arrangement using Kansas wildflowers, plants, or crops.
 Dried elements are allowed.
 No purchased or greenery and no noxious weeds allowed). - "Artsy/Craftsy" (any theme or arrangement using a container handcrafted by the exhibitor or a unique recycled container.
 Any flowers, plants, or greenery are allowed, but all other elements must be handcrafted by the exhibitor.
 Size limited to no larger than 2' x 2').